🎧 Too lazy to read? Listen to an audio summary.

 I don’t get angry about the 4 AM dog anymore.

-Not because I’ve achieved some enlightened state — I’m still lying there awake, still counting the hours, still thinking about the fact that the dog’s entire life is a tether and a concrete driveway.
+Not because I’ve achieved some enlightened state — I’m still lying there awake, still counting the hours, still aware the dog’s entire life is a tether and a concrete driveway.
 The anger is gone.
 The sadness isn’t.

 The anger assumed something false: that there’s a version of Ensenada where this changes because I’m frustrated about it.
 There isn’t.
-The cultural substrate, the absent institutions, the economics, the centuries of different social formation — none of that moves on my timeline.
+The cultural substrate, the absent institutions, the economics — none of that moves on my timeline.
 That’s not a defense of the situation.
 It’s a description of it.

 My mom put it right when she visited.
-She was horrified by the dogs, and then she was further horrified that the neighbors who did clean up their driveways just pushed everything to the curb.
+She was horrified by the dogs, and then further horrified that the neighbors who did clean up just pushed everything to the curb.
 Problem solved — for them.
 Someone else’s curb now.
-That’s not a Mexican pathology specifically.
-It’s what happens everywhere when you remove the expectation that shared space is shared.
 The consideration radius stops at the property line and the rest of the street can deal with it.

 You can’t change the radius.
 You can change the acoustics of your bedroom.